 When it comes to flooring materials, porcelain tiles are one of the easiest to maintain.
-Smooth glazed surface tiles are the easiest to clean, but with proper care unglazed and textured porcelain tiles can be maintained without any difficulty.
+Vitrified porcelain tiles and smooth glazed-surface tiles are the easiest to clean, but with proper care, unglazed and textured porcelain tiles can be maintained without any difficulty.

 Here are 5 things you should know about cleaning porcelain tiles: